xglamchickx/Statistical-Physics/README.md

 #Monte Carlo Method

 In MATH1402 file, there a simulation on Ant's movement.
-Suppose there is triangle, there is an ant on the triangle, We want to know the approximate probability of the ant leaving at the longest side.
-Hence We use Monte Carlo Approach to do it.
+Suppose there's a triangle, there's also an ant on the triangle.
+Suppose we want to know the approximate probability of the ant leaving at the longest side, hence We use Monte Carlo Approach to do it.

 <h4> History of Monte Carlo </h4><br>